llord1/llord1.github.io/LegalSurvey.md

 Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
 The learning of languages may take place in formal and informal settings.
 In Saint Lucia, most language education is likely to be done in a school setting.
 Overall, the national heritage language of this island would typically be learned informally.
 Saint Lucian Kwéyòl only recently began being formally taught to young children (between the ages of 6-12) in less than a handful of schools, and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.

-b.
-Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.
+    * *Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.*

 Column categories:
 Formal education (requirement/ elective); Informal education